 Although it isn't the most visually appealing online application, it is one of the easiest methods to send and receive mail anonymously.
 You don't need to create an account and may utilize a disposable mailbox right away.

 The fundamental concept is that you sign up for things using one of their temporary addresses.
 You may confirm your subscription and then delete it from your Guerilla Mail inbox.
-Your genuine email address will no longer be bombarded with spam or even worse.
+Your genuine email address will no longer be bombarded with spam or worse.

 You may send emails discreetly, and a beta tool allows you to upload little files of up to 150MB.